specklesystems/speckle-docs/user/powerbi.md

 In order to enable highlighting across report visuals, connect a field on the **Object Data**.
 This could be any field in your data source (the object id, volume, level name, beam type...)

 Once a field has been added, any objects highlighted in another visual (such as a Table, Matrix, Slicer...) will be filtered out in the viewer, showing any other objects _ghosted out (gray transparent material)_

+This also works in reverse order: Selecting something on the visual will filter it on any other visual in the report that is configured to do so.

+#### Object tooltips

+When an object is selected in the PowerBI viewer, a tooltip will be displayed showing the object's properties and values.

+The tooltip's position will be updated as the camera moves through the model.

+#### Context-menu

+When an object is `double-clicked`, the context menu for that object will appear.
+This allows for easy object exclusion/isolation from the viewer in an interactive way.

 #### Coloring objects by category